wangerekaharun/wangerekaharun/README.md

 ### Hi there 👋

-Am Harun Wangereka, an Android Developer who is passionate about creating quality applications.
+Am Harun Wangereka, an Android Developer also Google Developer Expert for Android.
+Am passionate about creating quality applications.
 Never tired of learning and building the tech community and helping other developers upscale their skills.
 I love contributing to open source projects and writing technical articles on Android and Kotlin topics.

 I am very passionate about giving back to the community and share the knowledge and experiences I have over time as an Android Developer.I have given talks & sessions in the following events:
 - Android254, Kotlin Kenya Meetups, Kotlin Everywhere and droidconKE.